 Procedures differ per type of call.
 In most occasions, applications involve the submission of a project proposal.

 Advance Consulting has successfully developed a number of applications for funding from Norad.
+Note that Advance Consulting is not affiliated with Norad.
 Contact Suzana Djodjo (Suzana@advanceconsulting.nl) for further information on funding opportunities from Norad.